DBMS Architecture Explained | Three-Schema Architecture & Database Design Patterns

 Database Management Systems (DBMS) are built to abstract data complexities and provide users a simplified and secure interaction layer.
-This tutorial explains how data is viewed at various abstraction levels
+This tutorial explains how data is viewed at various abstraction levels, the role of schemas and instances, database languages, data models, and application interaction mechanisms.
+It also covers the role of a Database Administrator (DBA) and common DBMS architectures used in real-world applications.

 View of Data (3-Schema Architecture)